 Peppers – Pinch off early blossoms as they appear.
 This will enable the plants to grow larger.
-As a result they will produce more and larger fruit a little later in the season.
+As a result, they will produce more and larger fruit a little later in the season.
 Early blossoms tend to produce small fruit.

 Raspberries.
 If you grow raspberries, the middle of summer is time to give them some attention.
-Cut out the cane that have fruited and cut back strong, new canes by one quarter.
+Cut out the cane that has fruited and cut back strong, new canes by one quarter.
 Tie in the new canes to supports if you have not already done so, feed them with an organic fertiliser or a layer of compost, and water.

 Spinach and Silver Beet (Chard): Sow some radishes amongst these to stop leaf miner attacking them.
 The leaf miner will attack the radish leaves instead.
 This doesn’t matter because you eat the roots of radishes, not the leaves.

 Sweet Corn – can be harvested when the silk tassels die off.
-You can tell when the corn is fully ripe – the ears point at a 45 degree angle off the main stem.
+You can tell when the corn is fully ripe – the ears point at a 45-degree angle off the main stem.

 Summer prune fruit trees once the fruit has been harvested.
 February onwards in the Southern Hemisphere

 To encourage ladybirds into your garden provide them with a source of pollen.
 They especially like coriander, dill, calendula and angelica.